sampoder/bart/README.md

 <img width="600px" alt="Screenshot 2025-02-14 at 12 00 05 AM" src="https://github.com/user-attachments/assets/76a8ae04-1055-41f5-9798-839b90f75e83" />

 The finished piece is a replica BART train that was made out of laser cut / engraved acrylic.
 It has two RGB LEDs inside of it.
 When connected to a computer running the Python script, it lights up when a train is at the configured station.
 This data is pulled from [BART's legacy API](https://api.bart.gov/docs/overview/index.aspx).
 The Python script then commands the Arduino to light the train up a certain colour via Serial communication.
-The colour of the train is based on the BART line, for example trains to Berryesea from Downtown Berkeley are orange while trains to Milbrae / San Francisco are red.
+The colour of the train is based on the BART line, for example trains to Berryessa from Downtown Berkeley are orange while trains to Millbrae / San Francisco are red.

 <img width="600px" alt="Screenshot 2025-02-14 at 12 00 15 AM" src="https://github.com/user-attachments/assets/22ee0e2e-b6b2-4929-9a2c-0b7c25c6c823" />